Show By States

 Marriage license applications may be filled out and saved online.
 However, applicants must appear in person to sign and purchase the marriage license.
 Please note: additional information will be required of each applicant when the marriage license is issued.

-Officiants in Texas:
+Marriage Officiants Texas:

 Persons authorized to perform weddings in Texas include licensed or ordained Christian ministers, priests, Jewish rabbis, officers authorized by religious organizations, justices of the supreme court, judges of the court of criminal appeals, justices of the courts of appeals, judges of the district, county, and probate courts, judges of the county courts at law, judges of the courts of domestic relations, judges of the juvenile courts, retired justices or judges, justices of the peace, retired justices of the peace, and judges or magistrates of a federal court of Texas.